zooniverse/panoptes-subject-uploader/README.md

 ## Setup

 The client is working against Node.js >=0.10.36.
-Node.js must be setup first prior to installing it. [https://nodejs.org/en/download/package-manager/](Instructions for node.js installation).
+Node.js must be setup first prior to installing it.
+[Instructions for node.js installation](https://nodejs.org/en/download/package-manager/).

 ### Installation